SaiiiKumarrr05/solace/README.md

-# Solace — Frontend Battle, Phase 1 Submission
+# Solace — Frontend Battle, Phase 1 Submissions
  **Hackathon**

 A premium landing page for an AI data-automation platform, built for the